wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/alert_node.md

 ### Telegram

 Send the alert to Telegram.
-For step-by-step instructions on setting up Kapacitor with Telegram, see the Event Handler Setup Guide (https://docs.influxdata.com//kapacitor/latest/guides/event-handler-setup/#telegram-setup).
+For step-by-step instructions on setting up Kapacitor with Telegram, see the Event Handler Setup Guide (https://docs.influxdata.com/kapacitor/latest/guides/event-handler-setup/#telegram-setup).
-To allow Kapacitor to post to Telegram,
+To allow Kapacitor to post to Telegram enable it in the configuration file.

 Example: